open-telemetry/opentelemetry-specification/specification/trace/api.md

 | `PRODUCER` | | yes | | maybe |
 | `CONSUMER` | | yes | maybe | |
 | `INTERNAL` | | | | |

+## Concurrency

+For languages which support concurrent execution the Tracing APIs provide specific guarantees and safeties.
+Not all of API functions are safe to be called concurrently.

+**TracerProvider** - all methods are safe to be called concurrently.

+**Tracer** - all methods are safe to be called concurrently.

+**SpanBuilder** - It is not safe to concurrently call any methods of the same SpanBuilder instance.
+Different instances of SpanBuilder can be safely used concurrently by different threads/coroutines, provided that no single SpanBuilder is used by more than one thread/coroutine.

+**Span** - All methods of Span are safe to be called concurrently.

+**Event** - Events are immutable and safe to be used concurrently.
+Lazy initialized events must be thread safe.
+This is the responsibility of the implementer of these events.

+**Link** - Links are immutable and is safe to be used concurrently.
+Lazy initialized links must be thread safe.
+This is the responsibility of the implementer of these links.